10 Best Games Like Sword Art Online to Play in 2026

 Sword Art Online fans want three things from a replacement game: an anime world you can lose yourself in, real-time sword combat that feels weighty, and a party or guild system that actually matters.
-We shortlisted 30 MMORPGs and anime action RPGs across PC, PS5, Xbox, and mobile, then ranked the 10 that hit all three marks.
+This guide ranks 10 MMORPGs and anime action RPGs across PC, PS5, Xbox, and mobile that hit all three marks.

 - Final Fantasy XIV is the SAO-equivalent for most players, with raids, massive swords, and a publisher-reported 30 million registered accounts